 GA 5: Data Science in Indian Country

-GA5 Conference “Data Science in Indian Country” will bring together geoscientists, Native leaders, educators, and students for the purpose of elevating Native American voices in the geosciences, promoting participation, advancing research, and fostering collaboration.
-This conference will focus on addressing the shift in science towards big data and how Native American perspectives can be incorporated in data collection and analysis of the Earth system.
-The conference will promote knowledge-sharing on best practices for preparing students at all levels in using data in the geoscience.
+GA5 Conference “Data Science in Indian Country” brought together geoscientists, Native leaders, educators, and students for the purpose of elevating Native American voices in the geosciences, promoting participation, advancing research, and fostering collaboration.
+This conference focused on addressing the shift in science towards big data and how Native American perspectives can be incorporated in data collection and analysis of the Earth system.
+The conference led to knowledge-sharing on best practices for preparing students at all levels in using data in the geoscience.

 Technological innovations allow large environmental datasets to be created and disseminated with unprecedented efficiency.
 These datasets can transform environmental decision-making through new kinds of quantitative methods and analyses, including machine learning and data visualization methods.
 Nevertheless, these datasets – and the analyses that they enable – pose ethical risks and tradeoffs, especially for Indigenous peoples.
 For example, datasets collected on Indigenous lands or from Indigenous knowledge-holders raise wide-ranging questions, including: What safeguards are in place to protect and steward culturally sensitive data and knowledge?
 What role does Traditional Ecological Knowledge (TEK) play in study design and data interpretation?
 How might environmental or cultural resources be imperiled by sharing their data with non-Native entities?
 How can aesthetic and spiritual values for clean water, air, and soils be quantified?
 These types of questions involve data sovereignty and may fall outside the scope of IRB approvals, regardless of whether such approvals are issued by academic or Tribal entities.